jaanekaraster/30-day-map-challenge-23/README.md

 ☀️🌖🌗🌘🌑
 ![day29 image](https://jaanekaraster.github.io/30-day-map-challenge-23/day29_population/day29_1.png)

-How many people will be able to simply look up and see an hashtag#eclipse?
+How many people will be able to simply look up and see an eclipse?

 ![day29 subimage](https://jaanekaraster.github.io/30-day-map-challenge-23/day29_population/day29_2.png)

-In April 2024, there will be a total hashtag#solareclipse tracing a path across the hashtag#UnitedStates.
+In April 2024, there will be a total solar eclipse tracing a path across the United States.

 [Explore its path with the Felt map.](https://rebrand.ly/6a5891)